 Directory and revocation list data are publicly available at Idap://Idap.fineid.fi.

-7.3.6 Revoking a certificate and placing it in a suspended state
+7.3.6 Revoking a certificate and placing it in a suspended state certification authority and published in a public directory.
+Certificates cannot be temporarily suspended.

 Revocation and suspension of a certificate